gauteh/abunchoftags/README.md

 > Note: `notmuch new` does not detect message changes that do not include a file addition,
 > removal or rename.
 Therefore simple changes to the `X-Keywords` header will not be detected.
+> Use the --mtime query to filter out unchanged files.

 [0] http://offlineimap.readthedocs.org/en/next/MANUAL.html?highlight=keywords#sync-from-gmail-to-a-local-maildir-with-labels